satansdeer/satansdeer.github.com/content/legacy-posts/localize-your-app-without-translation-keys/index.md

 - Could the English source text be the key?
 - Would changing this text mean the translation should be reviewed?

-If the answer is yes to the last two questions, a gettext-style source key is probably enough.
+If the answer is yes to the last two questions, a gettext-style source key is enough.